 (First Stasis: Christ is crucified and laid in the tomb)

 Through the Grace of God and the hard work of countless helpers, we have produced a professionally recorded and digitally mastered, 74-minute CD, entitled the Lamentations of Holy and Great Saturday.
 The service itself is the Lamentations section of Holy Saturday Matins, which is usually sung on Holy Friday night.
 Using the traditional Byzantine melodies, this full-length version of the three stases of the Burial Service of Christ is, as far as we know, the only English language CD like it in the world.

-The digital album is composed of three tracks, of which this is the second, The earth trembles in travail at the sacrifice of the Creator of life.
-[Listen to Sample].
+The digital album is composed of three tracks, of which this is the first, Christ is crucified and laid in the tomb [Listen to Sample].

 The other two stases may also be purchased separately: